Efficient Federated Search for Retrieval-Augmented Generation using Lightweight Routing: Introduction

-\Acfp{LLM} have driven significant advancements across various industries and domains~\cite{bharathi2024analysis}, including natural language processing~\cite{kaplan2020scaling}, healthcare~\cite{haltaufderheide2024ethics} and decision support systems~\cite{eigner2024determinants}.
-Despite their widespread adoption, it remains difficult to ensure the reliability of their outputs~\cite{shi2025know}.
-One major concern is their tendency to \emph{hallucinate}, generating false or misleading responses with high confidence, which diminishes their usability in critical applications~\cite{ji2023towards}.
-Additionally, their responses can vary \emph{inconsistently} across queries, particularly in specialized or intricate domains, often requiring the verification of responses by domain experts~\cite{lee2024one}.
+\acresetall \Acfp{LLM} have driven significant advancements across various domains such as natural language processing and healthcare~\cite{bharathi2024analysis,kaplan2020scaling,haltaufderheide2024ethics}.
+Despite their widespread adoption, one major concern is their tendency to \emph{hallucinate}, generating false responses with high confidence~\cite{ji2023survey} and limiting their applicability in critical domains~\cite{ji2023towards}. \Ac{RAG} mitigates this issue by combining text generation with external retrieval, enhancing factual accuracy and contextual grounding~\cite{lewis2020retrieval,csakar2025maximizing}.

-A well-known method for enhancing the reliability of \ac{LLM} responses is to use \ac{RAG}~\cite{lewis2020retrieval}. \ac{RAG} integrates \ac{LLM} text generation with external information retrieval, enabling models to ground their responses in credible sources.
-This approach first retrieves relevant documents from an external database and then incorporates them into the \ac{LLM} prompt before response generation.
-By leveraging external knowledge sources, \ac{RAG} allows \acp{LLM} to provide more accurate and contextually relevant answers without requiring model parameter updates through compute-expensive retraining or fine-tuning~\cite{csakar2025maximizing}.